asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 +++
-title = "Dominions with Odin"
+title = "The Garden of Odin"
-draft = true
+description = "An Odin implementation of an abstract board game." draft = true
+# extra.arabic = true
 +++

 In an escape from the worries of life, I have been reading recently into the [Odin programming language](https://odin-lang.org).
 I wanted to learn something that is closer to the metal than Rust, and Odin seems nice.